 These can can be stored in an airtight container in the fridge and will easily keep for a few weeks.
 For the best texture allow to come to room temperature however they can be eaten straight from the fridge if you desire but they will be firmer.

 Always use a non-stick pan and be sure to be mixing constantly and consistently - if you feel you can't keep up, turn the heat down as this mixture will burn if not kept moving

-I like to use my food-grade Mastrad silicon spatula, able to tolerate high heat for this recipe because it allows me to scrape the sides smoothly to ensure that the mixture on the side of the pan doesn't build up and burn
+I like to use a food-grade silicon spatula to continually mix the paste as it is able to safely tolerate the heat for this recipe because it allows me to scrape the sides smoothly to ensure that the mixture on the side of the pan doesn't build up and burn

 YOU WILL NEED

 215g | 7.5 ounces | 2 cups ground almond meal or cashew meal (If grinding your own fresh nuts ensure that they are unsalted and if using almonds they should be blanched (skin removed) as well - simply boil the almonds and remove the skin.)

 250g | 9 ounces | 2 cups icing sugar

 1/4 cup rose water

 Coating & Decoration